-We’ll be rolling out the staff over the next couple months!
+We’ll be rolling out the 2020 staff throughout the Summer.
 Like our Facebook Page and Instagram for updates.
 Expect many of the usual suspects as well as some new blood!
 See last year’s staff and all previous year’s staff here.

 Grandson of well known accordion builder Larry Miller, Blake has been surrounded by Cajun music and culture his entire life.
 Hailing from the small town of Iota Louisiana, Blake, a fluent french speaker and songwriter, managed to acquire a degree in Francophone studies from The University Of Louisiana at Lafayette and in the mean time founded the popular young Cajun band The Pine Leaf Boys and became a member of the premiere Louisiana roots Band The Red Stick Ramblers.
 He has also served stints in just about every other cajun/creole band of note including Balfa Toujours, Les Malfecteurs and Cedric Watson & Bijou Creole bringing his strong cultural identity and accomplished musicianship to the world.
 Blake continues to lead the Grammy-nominated Revelers as he has for the past 8 years singing and playing his own songs on fiddle and accordion.
 His newest project the Old Fashioned Aces swept the 2019 Cajun French Music Association award nominations.